 If you, like many others, have ever found yourself involved in a Louisiana car accident, you may have suffered any number of different types of injuries, from minor cuts and bruises to potentially life-threatening head, brain or spinal cord injuries.
 Car accidents are one of today’s leading causes of traumatic brain injury, with Neuro International reporting that, of the 1.4 million brain injuries Americans suffer each year, 280,000 of them result from car crashes.

-If you sustained injuries in a car accident, you may need to recover compensatory damages to make up for the financial and other losses you suffer.
+If you sustained injuries in a car accident, you may be seeking to recover compensatory damages to make up for the financial and other losses you suffer.
 Louisiana courts consider various factors in deciding amounts for compensatory damages in each particular case.

 Accidents occur every day and can leave people with serious injuries.
 Thankfully, for those who were not at fault for their accident, it may be possible to win an accident claim to gain compensation for their injuries and suffering.

 Obtaining an auto insurance policy can be costly.
 Information such as your age and location affect the price of your plan.
 In addition, the industry jargon can make knowing what to get and how much to get very confusing, especially if you sign up without the help of an agent.
 Perhaps you think the minimum state requirements are enough because you have never gotten in an accident or assume another driver's insurer will pay for damages; maybe cost affects your decision.